 - The apostle Paul specifically commanded slaves to obey their masters (Ephesians 6:5–8).

-- Paul returned a runaway slave, Philemon, to his master (Philemon 12).
+- Paul returned a runaway slave, Onesimus, to his master (Philemon 12).

 Such thinking became the foundation for “white superiority” and segregation of the so-called “races.”
 But while the Bible acknowledged and regulated slavery, there were some striking differences between “race”-based slavery and biblical instructions for believers.
 Neither the Old nor New Testaments attaches racial stigma to slaves.
 (For example, the Egyptian bondage of the children of Israel resulted from their number, not because of skin color.)
 Slavery in the Bible was very different from slavery in America.
 Still, slaveholders argued that the principle of slavery was justified for three basic reasons: